Woking Park: Community Centre & Ongoing Improvements To Woking Park

 As part of the Hoe Valley scheme, a new community centre is being built on land adjacent to the leisure centre.
 This will including facilities for the Scouts, Army and Air Cadets, Sea Rangers, Girl Guides, Westfield Football Club and Woking Boxing Club, who are currently located in Westfield Avenue.
 A number of derelict greenhouses are also to be demolished to provide space for new training pitches.
 Some of the other improvements consist of adding extra pathways, improving facilities there and also adding new ways of access to the park.

 Firework display

 Woking Borough Council started the annual Fireworks Display that was held in Woking Park.
 After a few years the organisation was passed to Woking Round Table who ran it for many years until 2014.
 From 2015 the Firework Display is being organised by Woking District Rotary Club.

-Woking District Rotary Club will be working with Fantastic Fireworks again for the 2015 display.
-This has been described as one of the best displays in Surrey.
+Woking District Rotary Club worked with Fantastic Fireworks again for the 2015 display, described as one of the best displays in Surrey.

 As well as the Fireworks there is also a funfair and food-stalls available on the night.

 On Saturday 3 November 2018, a giant inflatable slide collapsed at the fairground.
 Eight children were treated in hospital with seven discharged overnight and the eighth under observation for injuries "not believed to be significant".